byrd-laif/soilMakers/readme.md

 ### *Vivarium Salon ~ place of life*
 *Networking Global Communities For Local Impacts.*

-**Vivarium Salon Culture; Cross-pollinate and connect, sharing diverse ideas and feelings about Mother Earth and the ecological future.**
+**Vivarium Salon Culture; Cross-pollinating, connecting, sharing diverse ideas and feelings about Mother Earth and the ecological future.**

 **At a time of ecological and economic precarity, *salon style discourse* offers a safe space for connecting; rethinking and remaking mutually symbiotic relations within the body of one-self, one-another and Mother Earth.**